titanite07/titanite07/README.md

 ### Areas of Study:

-- Currently pursuing B.Tech in Computer Science and Engineering (C.S.E) at VNR Vignana Jyothi Institute of Engineering & Technology
+- Currently pursuing B.Tech in Computer Science and Engineering (CSE) at VNR Vignana Jyothi Institute of Engineering & Technology

 ### Current Focus: